 Once we had an accepted offer on the condo we wanted it was time to really get down to business with our home mortgage.
 Knowing how much I was pre-approved for and what other banks had been advertising, I went in to talk with someone at the bank that I normally deal with.
 Going with my current bank just seemed like a good idea considering it would make payments easier and they might be more likely to treat me better.

-Like any mortgage specialist would do, she did try to sell me on a higher rate that she could actually get me.
+Like any mortgage specialist would do, she did try to sell me at a higher rate than she could actually get me.
 I don’t blame her since her job is ultimately to make the bank more money.
-On a side note I did resent how aggressive she was trying to sell me on getting life and disability insurance.
+On a side note, I did resent how aggressive she was trying to sell me on getting life and disability insurance.